Missouri Labor Laws: Everything You Need to Know

 Unions are available to provide resources for employees to maintain their rights and make sure that no rights are violated.
 Keep in mind, though, that Missouri is a "right to work" state, and union membership can be a cause for termination.

 Talk to a Lawyer

 Whenever an employee feels that their employer has violated their legal rights, that employee should seek out and speak to an experienced Missouri employment lawyer.
 A knowledgeable lawyer can help determine whether the employee has any legal claims against the employer and, if so, how they can best pursue the complaint.
 This is where UpCounsel's lawyers come in.

 If you need help with Missouri labor laws, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.